Weather warnings extended as coldest temperature recorded for second night

 Trains are only running from 7.30am to 6.30pm on this week’s strike days, although many parts of the country will have no services, including most of Scotland and Wales.

-The strike has also caused disruption across the London Underground, with the Central and Piccadilly lines experiencing severe delays, and minor delays across the Victoria, Jubilee, and Elizabeth lines.
+The strike has also caused disruption across the London Underground, with the Central and Piccadilly lines experiencing severe delays, and minor delays across the Jubilee and Elizabeth lines.

 The Bakerloo line is part suspended between Harrow & Wealdstone to Queens Park due to the rail strike.